Guide to Skateboard Safety Gear

 What kind of protective gear are you looking for information on?

-Helmets are the foundation of protective gear in skateboarding and longboarding because they protect the most important part of your body.
+Skateboard helmets are the foundation of protective gear in skateboarding and longboarding because they protect the most important part of your body.
 Anyone who has taken a big slam knows that helmets are an essential piece of equipment for skaters.
 There are a variety of helmets to choose from in all sorts of shapes, sizes and prices.

 How To Measure Helmet Size